doublerainbowohmygod/jb_test_task/README.md

 ## Technical Report & Evaluation ipynb

-The extensive report on the calculations, data analysis, model evaluation, charts, as well as a description of the obstacles and ideas for further development is at the link below.
-I'm also about adding an archive with a synthetic tagged dataset of secrets, and model reports to check the calculations performed in the Python notebook.
+The extensive report on the calculations, data analysis, model evaluation, charts, as well as a description of the obstacles, and ideas for further development is at the link below.
+Repo holds also an archive with a synthetic tagged dataset of secrets, and model reports to check the calculations performed in the Python notebook.

 https://colab.research.google.com/drive/1TR2dBqLM94JjyXJToJT7Jjyg0sI1xNJw?usp=sharing